xcp-ng/xcp-ng-org/docs/storage.md

 ## ISO SR

-You might wonder: how to upload an ISO?
-Unlike other solutions, you need to create a dedicated "space" for those, a specific ISO SR. To create one, it's pretty easy.
+You might be wondering how to upload an ISO.
+Unlike other solutions, you need to create a dedicated "space" for these, a specific ISO SR. To create an ISO SR, you have 2 possibilities:
+- Shared: A shared ISO SR is on a VM or on a dedicated storage server.
+It's accessible with an IP address, like 192.168.1.100 via SMB or NFS.
+- Local (not recommended for production): A local ISO SR is a directory created directly on the dom0 host.
+It's only accessible on the host where the directory was created.

+### Create a Shared ISO SR

+First, you need to create the NFS or SMB Share.
+There are plenty of options: from dedicated NAS hardware solutions and dedicated software solutions such as TrueNAS, to manual administration on any Linux/unix or Windows system.

+You can find some tutorials on the internet to create an NFS Server, for exemple here <https://wiki.linux-nfs.org/wiki/index.php/NFS_Howto> or here <https://wiki.archlinux.org/title/NFS>

-In [Xen Orchestra](management.md#xen-orchestra) go into "New/Storage" and select "ISO SR":
+Then, in Xen Orchestra go into "New/Storage" and select "ISO SR":

 ![](https://xcp-ng.org/assets/img/screenshots/createSRISO.png)

-Usually, you can use a NFS or SMB share.
-But if you don't have any of those, you can rely on a local ISO SR that you create yourself:

-1. Select "Local" instead of NFS/SMB
-2. Enter a path that already exists on your physical host
-3. Upload ISO on your host to the same path

-That's it!
+### Create a Local ISO SR

 From the CLI: